 1. Onondaga Lake, New York

 Onondaga Lake is a lake in Central New York, immediately northwest of and adjacent to Syracuse, New York.
-It is not only one of the most polluted lakes in the country, but also takes a spot in the most polluted lakes in the world.
+It is not only one of the most polluted lakes in the country but also takes a spot among the most polluted lakes in the world.
 Pollution of the lake has been an issue since the late 1800s, with ice harvesting prohibited as early as 1901.
 The swimming ban happened in 1940, and fishing was outlawed in 1970 owing to mercury contamination.
 For years, raw sewage was thrown directly into the lake, resulting in high nitrogen levels and algae blooms.
 The Syracuse Interceptor Sewage Board occurred in 1907 as the initial step toward controlling sewage pollution.
 After years of effort, it is safe to swim in the lake, and Onondaga County leaders now say it’s possible to have a beach along the lake’s shoreline.

-Summary of the 10 Most Polluted Lakes in the United States
+Summary Of The 10 Most Polluted Lakes In The United States

 Here’s a recap of the 10 lakes that are the most polluted you’ll find in the US: